Getting Started

 It is recommended that a simple issue is picked first as they are more likley to be merged quickly.

-To help filter issues GitHub uses labels to help identify the types of issues.
+To help filter issues GitHub uses to help identify the types of issues.
 Common labels include type:bug

 , type:feature